antonioortegajr/Funafuti-Brass-Quail-/docs/notes/jsNotes.md

  It's been around since 1995.
 Meaning it's old enough to enjoy one of these API IPAs.

 Annnnd now everyone feels old.

 All modern web browsers support javascript.
 Try going around with it disabled sometime.
+Not fun.

 Heck google is now even indexing like html to some degree.
 I have tested this.
 It's true.

 Why should we embrace JS as IDX Broker developers?

+We are already applying CSS, why another layer?

 The main reason is it's power on the client side.
 It's a language that is already dominating the web developer landscape.
 For a lot of front end web developers and designers JS is something that we have worked around, but never really tackled.